galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 Prior to any downstream analysis like dimensional reduction, we need to apply a linear transformation or scaling to

-1. Regress out unwanted sources of variation in the total counts per cell and the percentage of mitochondrial genes expressed
+1. Regress out unwanted sources of variation in the total counts per cell and the percentage of mitochondrial genes expressed.
-2. Scale data to unit variance and zero mean, i.e. the variance across cells is 1 and the mean expression is 0, to give equal weight in downstream analyses and ensure that highly-expressed genes do not dominate
+2. Scale data to unit variance and zero mean, i.e. the variance across cells is 1 and the mean expression is 0, in order to give equal weight in downstream analyses and ensure that highly-expressed genes do not dominate.

 > ### {% icon hands_on %} Hands-on: Scale the data
 >